 Small Plates : 3.50$ - 8$

-Butterblume officially opened its doors in June 2016, on Blvd St Laurent, between Aves Bernard and Van Horne.
+Butterblume officially opened its doors in June 2016 on Boul.
+St Laurent, between Aves Bernard and Van Horne.
 With an attractive decor, friendly staff and absolutely delicious food, this charming location has brought a breath of fresh air to the area.

 The name Butterblume is the German translation for the buttercup flower, from the Latin genus name Ranunculus.

-Butterblume is a number of things: coffee shop, restaurant, take-out shop, and behind the business are Julie Romano (ex: Olive et Gourmando and Pâtisserie Rhubarbe) and Nadine Boudreau (ex: Pullman) and chef Jens Ruoff (formerly of Bouillon Bilk and Van Horne).
+Butterblume is a number of things: coffee shop, restaurant, shop, and take-out counter.
+Behind the business are Julie Romano (ex: Olive et Gourmando and Pâtisserie Rhubarbe) and Nadine Boudreau (ex: Pullman) and chef Jens Ruoff (formerly of Bouillon Bilk and Van Horne).

 Coffee – because you can buy coffee beans or just have a cup of coffee there.
 Their beans come from Hale Espresso in Toronto and are a blend of Italian and the ‘new wave’ coffee trend.
 With your coffee, there are a few small delights to try, including slices of cake (there’s also a cake of the day), biscuits, scones with butter and jam, muffins, or of course, the rest of the menu.

-Restaurant – because Butterblume proposes a succinct menu of small bites: soup of the day, zucchini gazpacho, main dish salad, German-style ravioli “Maultasche” (one of our favourites), tartine with avocado (one of their favourites), egg pretzel bread and gravlax, small greens, fromage frais, homestyle vegetables, vegetables with a dip, cauliflower cake, and more.
+Restaurant – because Butterblume proposes a succinct menu of small bites: soup of the day, a couple main dishes and some salads.
 Jens Ruoff has put together the menu at Butterblume.
 His cooking is refined, without being too sophisticated so can be enjoyed by everyone and nearly everything is homemade.
 All of what we tasted at Butterblume was delicately and surprisingly subtle.
 Simple and very well-made dishes.
+Most notably, Butterblume serves a wonderful brunch – it is even one of our favourite brunches in the city!

 In the morning, starting at 8am, there’s breakfast to start your day with things like homemade granola, creamy muesli, homemade yogurt, and homemade sourdough bread with butter or chocolate and hazelnut spread.
 Butterblume serves brunch on Friday, Saturday and Sunday.
 Their wine list is short but has something for everyone.